Irida00/book_on_the_shelf/README.md

-# Book on the Slelf
+# Book on the Shelf

 Book on the Shelf is a simple Java-based console application for managing personal book collections.
 Users can add books, track reading status, and view their library.